AnotherLaughingMan/Zer0Talk-Releases/README.md

 ## ✨ Key Features

 ### 🔐 Privacy & Security First
-- **End-to-End Encryption:** All messages are encrypted using industry-standard cryptography
+- **End-to-End Encryption:** All messages are encrypted with modern cryptography in a custom peer-to-peer protocol
 - **Peer-to-Peer Architecture:** Direct connections—no servers storing your data
 - **Local Storage:** Your messages, contacts, and settings stay on your machine
 - **Secure File Wiping:** Enhanced privacy with military-grade secure deletion
 - **Identity Verification:** Verify your contacts with trusted identity badges
-- **IP Blocking:** Built-in security to block unwanted connections
+- **Peer & Key Blocking:** Block peers by identity and key fingerprint, with optional IP blocks for unwanted connections

 ### 💬 Rich Messaging Experience
 - **Real-Time Chat:** Instant peer-to-peer messaging with delivery confirmation